svgdotjs/svg.js/README.md

-# svg.js
+# Svg.js

-svg.js is a small JavaScript library for manipulating SVG.
+Svg.js is a small JavaScript library for manipulating SVG.

 Have a look at [svgjs.com](http://svgjs.com) for a examples.

-svg.js is licensed under the terms of the MIT License.
+Svg.js is licensed under the terms of the MIT License.

+Important: this library is still in alpha, therefore the API might be subject to change in the course of development.

 ## Usage